julmag/report_cb/article.md

 In the case of the gha layer, the weights are pre-trained with the generalized hebbian algorithm (see next section) and updated throughout the training.

-The weights of the Purkinje cell layer are initialized according to a normal distribution ($\mu = 0$ and $\sigma = 0.1$) and updated each step during training, using a modified delta learning rule.
+The weights of the purkinje cell layer are initialized according to a normal distribution ($\mu = 0$ and $\sigma = 0.1$) and updated each step during training, using a modified delta learning rule.

 The reservoir neurons ($N$ = 400) have a membrane potential that follows a first-order ODE: